Saikat-Chowdhury90/Complaint-Management-System/README.md

   link for download :- https://www.apachefriends.org/download.html
 2. Start the Apache and MySQL server.
 3. Clone the file in the htdocs folder of xampp folder.
-4. then open your phpmyadmin link and import the cms.sql file in it.
+4. Then open your phpmyadmin link and import the cms.sql file in it.
-5. open your localhost link - https://localhost/Complaint%20Management%20System/
+5. Open your localhost link - https://localhost/Complaint%20Management%20System/
 6. App is ready for testing